markmbaum/ClearSky.jl/docs/src/gas_objects.md

 # Gas Objects

-Gas objects are high-level representations of greenhouse gases that allow fast and continuous retrieval of absorption cross-sections over a range of temperatures and pressures.
+Gas objects are high-level representations of greenhouse gases that allow fast retrieval of absorption cross-sections over continuous ranges of temperature and pressure.

 ## Creating Gases